Showing posts with label St Kilda. Show all posts

 Acknowledgment

-I had not heard of the Wax Museum at St Kilda until I was told of it by my fellow historian, Isaac Hermann, when he purchased the souvenir postcards of the Museum, which I have reproduced here.
+I had not heard of the Wax Museum at St Kilda until I was told of it by my fellow historian, Isaac Hermann, when he purchased some souvenir postcards of the Museum, one of which I have reproduced here.
 Some of this research was done by or in conjunction with Isaac.
 Thanks, Isaac.

 Footnotes